MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 We've created a sample notebook that takes you through all the necessary steps for loading data into your database using the Spark connector.

-1. Open the Azure Kusto Spark repository on GitHub to download the [NYC GreenTaxi notebook.](https://github.com/Azure/azure-kusto-spark/blob/master/samples/src/main/trident/NYC-GreenTaxi-Read-Write-Data-To-Kusto.ipynb).
+1. Open the Fabric samples repository on GitHub to download the [NYC GreenTaxi KQL notebook.](https://github.com/microsoft/fabric-samples/blob/main/samples/real-time-analytics/NYC_GreenTaxi_KQL_notebook.ipynb).

     :::image type="content" source="media/spark-connector/raw-notebook.png" alt-text="Screenshot of GitHub repository showing the NYC GreenTaxi notebook.
 The option titled Raw is highlighted." lightbox="media/spark-connector/raw-notebook.png":::